Family Camp Guidelines

 Technology and Screen Time

-We understand that some cell phone use may be necessary for emergencies or important matters, but we encourage everyone to embrace this opportunity to unplug and be fully present with one another.
+We understand that some cell phone use may be necessary for emergencies or important matters, but we encourage everyone to make the most of this time away.

 Evening Curfew

-Family Camp Dress Code
+Dress Code

-For Men and Boys:
+Men and Boys:

-• Shirts that fully cover the chest and back areas
+• Shirts that fully cover the chest and back

-For Women and Girls:
+Women and Girls:

 • Loose-fitting dresses or skirts (no pants, jeans, or trousers)

-• Tops that fully cover the chest and back areas
+• Tops that fully cover the chest and back

 We look forward to a blessed time together!